dcarral/ruby-tools/README.md

 - `--group`: “group and sort by class.”
 - `--all`: “display all flog results, not top 60%.”
-- `--extended`: “put file:line on a
+- `--extended`: “put file:line on a separate line (for rubymine & friends).”

 To learn more: